6 Effective Tips to Stop Masturbating and Regain Control

 How to Stop Masturbating?

-The fact that you are asking how to stop doing masturbation shows your intention.
+The fact that you are asking how to quit masterbation shows your intention.
 And intention is key to change.
 You have already started your journey towards a healthier life by realising that there is an issue that you need to change.
 Wanting to change and looking for solutions is another step forward.
 So, firstly, congratulations on that first win.
 You are already doing so much better than many who continue to indulge without realisation.

 1. Identify Your Triggers

 Figure out your triggers.
 Your triggers are situations or reasons when you feel the urge.
 It could be boredom, loneliness, stress, or a specific environment like your bedroom or sitting in front of your computer.
-Recognising the triggers can help you avoid them and prepare for them with strategies.
+Recognising the triggers can help you to avoid masterbation and prepare for with strategies.

 Free time causes procrastination, wandering thoughts and promotes masturbation.
 Engaging in activities that would keep you busy while making you feel happy can help you forget about masturbating.
 For example,